vivkaz/CQE/README.md

 # CQE
 A Framework for Comprehensive Quantity Extraction.
 This repository contains code for :
 ### CQE: A Framework for Comprehensive Quantity Extraction
+Implementation of the system described in paper [CQE: A Framework for Comprehensive Quantity Extraction ]()

-Satya Almasian*, Satya Almasian*, Philipp Göldner, Michael Gertz
+Satya Almasian*, Vivian Kazakova*, Philipp Göldner, Michael Gertz
 Institute of Computer Science, Heidelberg University
 (`*` indicates equal contribution)

 ### Prerequisites
-Make sure you have Python 3.8 and spaCy 3.0.9 installed.
+Make sure you have Python 3.9 and spaCy 3.0.9 installed.
 You may also need to install some python packages.
 Run
 ```
 pip install -r requirements.txt
 ```
+If you do not want to evaluate the system you can remove `recognizers-text, recognizers-text-suite, cython ,ccg_nlpy, quantulum3,scikit-learn` from the requirements for a more lightweight installation.
 ### Usage
 Create a `NumParser` and parse some text or sentence.
 ```python